Species Quantum Mechanics: Acknowledgements

 \section{Acknowledgements}

 We very much thank Carmine Montella for many enlightening discussions.
+We also thank Ivano Basile for valuable comments on the manuscript.
 The work of L.A.A. is supported by the U.S. National Science Foundation (NSF Grant PHY-2412679).
 The work of D.L. is supported by the Origins Excellence Cluster and by the German-Israel-Project (DIP) on Holography and the Swampland.

 2cm